 Pathways into study will provide study support from an OU tutor to develop readiness for HE, alongside guidance on course choice and funding options.
 This strand is targeted at people who have language fluency but may need to develop English for academic purposes and skills for online learning, with an initial cohort of 20 participants.
-The OU is partnering with the Scottish Refugee Council and Bridges Programmes to identify and recruit participants for the programme which starts October 2021.
+In October 2021, the OU partnered with the Scottish Refugee Council and Bridges Programmes to identify and recruit participants for the programme.
 The Pathways into Study programme will help develop the skills and confidence participants may need to succeed in HE.
 Learner journeys will be tracked through the programme and into formal study with the OU.
 The learning from the pilots will inform how to best respond and scale up the project in future years.
 It will also help identify what works and how the model can be adapted to meet the challenges that impact the most disadvantaged groups from accessing education or employment in Scotland.
 The pathway piloted in 2021/22 will form part of an online toolkit to be hosted on OpenLearn, along with learning, case studies, co-created resources and other outputs from the project.

-Many of the OU’s existing activities and initiatives that may be geared towards forced migration and forced migrant learners remain dispersed and undocumented.
-Furthermore, no specific audits have been conducted and no data is available on numbers of students seeking sanctuary.
-No university-wide commitments have yet been made to supporting asylum seekers and refugees.
+Many of the The Open University’s existing activities and initiatives that may be geared towards forced migration and forced-migrant learners remain dispersed and undocumented.
+Furthermore, no specific audits have been conducted and no data is available on the numbers of students seeking sanctuary.
+No University-wide commitments have yet been made to supporting asylum seekers and refugees.

-The OU is currently working on a feasibility study to assess the routes which will lead the institution to becoming a University of Sanctuary (UoS).
-It will consider the actions needed to determine the success factors, benefits and risks of becoming a member of this award.
+The OU has been working on a feasibility study to assess the routes which will lead the institution to becoming a University of Sanctuary (UoS).
+It considers the actions needed to determine the success factors, benefits and risks of becoming a member of this award.

-The study will look at forced migrant scholars and academics, both within the OU and in the wider education sector, as well as academic and support activity in relation to forced migration which takes place at the OU and in collaboration with partners.
-It will also consider a cost-benefit analysis associated with different models of satisfying criteria for becoming a University of Sanctuary.
-This work can only happen with the support of the OU community, whose members include those who have a history of forced migration, whether recent or the past.
+The study looks at forced-migrant scholars and academics, both within the OU and in the wider education sector, as well as academic and support activity in relation to forced migration which takes place at the OU and in collaboration with partners.
+It also considers a cost-benefit analysis associated with different models of satisfying criteria for becoming a University of Sanctuary.
+Continuation of work can only happen with the support of the OU community, whose members include those who have a history of forced migration, whether recent or historical.

 The OU’s Sanctuary Working Group, chaired by Professor Marie Gillespie, comprises colleagues from across the institution, united in their commitment to work towards creating a place of sanctuary and safety at the university.
 Below are the current working group members: